US to pay farmers US$15-US$150 per acre from August, part of US$16-billion trade aid

 COUNTY DISPARITIES

-Perdue said there were likely to be differences between counties, such as neighboring farmers receiving different payments depending on where their fields were located.
+Perdue said there were likely to be differences between counties, such as neighbouring farmers receiving different payments depending on where their fields were located.

 Though the agency worked hard to reconcile such discrepancies, "there will be some disparities that are just impossible to overcome," he added.